PRBonn/LocNDF/README.md

 Tracking the car pose in the trained submaps can be done using `python3 scripts/pose_tracking.py experiments/PATH-TO-THE-CHECKPOINTS/best-v*.ckpt -vis`.

-Pretrained models can be downloaded !here! and should be placed under `/experiments`.
+Pretrained models can be downloaded [here](https://www.ipb.uni-bonn.de/html/projects/locndf/experiments.zip) and should be placed under `/experiments`.
 Those models can be used as explained above.

 ### Training on your own data

 Most importantly implement your own dataloader.
 An example can be seen in `src/loc_ndf/datasets/datasets.py`.
 Second, exchange the dataloader in the training script by you dataloader.
 Ready to train.

-## Todos:
-[ ] Provide data and documentation for MCL
+### 2D - MCL

+The data can be downloaded [here](https://www.ipb.uni-bonn.de/html/projects/locndf/indoor_scan_poses_2d.zip).
+The training data consists of `poses.txt` and `scans/*.npy`.
+The evaluation is done on seq1 to seq5 using the provided scans as well as the `odometry.txt`.
+The extrected files are expected to be in in `data/`.

+#### Training

+For training a model you can configure `scripts_mcl/config.yaml` and run `scripts_mcl/train.py`.

+After training a model, one can run the MCL example, e.g. (`scripts_mcl/run_mcl.py -c PATH-TO-YOUR_CKPT -i data/indoor_scan_poses_2d/seqX -cal data/indoor_scan_poses_2d/base2laser.txt -o out_poses.txt`) with the trained model.

+The Pretrained models can be downloaded [here](https://www.ipb.uni-bonn.de/html/projects/locndf/experiments.zip) and should be placed under `/experiments`.